Wednesday, August 17, 2016

 ---

-but as you can see, the 2008 crash was something special.
-The rate of growth was clearly negative for about a year and a half (six quarters) and after that - anaemic.
+The UK economy normally rebounds from dips within three years (12 quarters) but the 2008 crash was something special.
+The rate of growth was negative for about a year and a half (six quarters) and after that - anaemic.

 I read that financial crises always exhibit a longer recovery period, as people have to pay down their debts, but it's now been eight years since the big crash and growth rates are still subdued.